Powering the Good Life

 We aim to protect and preserve Philippine forests and watersheds by planting and nurturing 5 million trees by 2025.

-We will electrify 100% of our Metro Manila Business Centers’ vehicle fleet beginning 2021.
+We have electrified 100% of our Metro Manila Business Centers’ vehicle fleet beginning 2021.

 We use only natural ester oil in 100% of our new distribution transformers, making them 99% biodegradable and recyclable.

 We promote a gender-balanced and inclusive workplace.
-Today, Meralco has almost 3x more women in its organization versus the global average in the energy sector.
+Today, we have nearly 2x more women in our organization versus the global average in the energy sector

-In 2020, Spectrum partnered with City of Dreams to install a 1.2-MW solar PV energy system (3,120 solar panels) on the rooftop of its parking building.
-The first and largest solar installation for an Integrated Resort Hotel in Metro Manila, the project will reduce carbon emissions by over 1,000 tonnes of CO2e annually.
+Spectrum has energized thousands of private, educational, and government institutions, totaling 14 MWp in capacity in 2021.
+This includes the 1.2-MW solar PV energy system (3,120 solar panels) on the rooftop of City of Dreams that will reduce carbon emissions by over 1,000 tonnes of CO2e annually.

 We also continue to find ways to power isolated communities in dire need of energy access.
-The first beneficiaries of our microgrid solutions were Isla Verde, with a 32-kWp solar PV and 192-kWh battery energy storage system (BESS), and Cagbalete Island, with a 32-kWp solar PV and 192-kWh BESS.
+The first beneficiaries of our microgrid solutions were 29 households in Isla Verde, with a 32-kWp solar PV and 192-kWh battery energy storage system (BESS), and 140 households in Cagbalete Island, with a 60-kWp solar PV and 150-kWh BESS.
 We are now working toward building larger-scale microgrids, with the goal of lighting up the remaining communities on both islands.

-We fully support the Department of Energy’s Renewable Portfolio Standards and have thus committed to securing 1,500 MW of our power requirements from renewable energy sources in the next five years.
-We are likewise accelerating our renewable energy build-out plan of up to 1,500 MW of clean energy capacity in the next 5–7 years.
-MGreen’s maiden project, BulacanSol, a 50-MW solar farm, began operations in May 2021.
+We fully support the Department of Energy’s Renewable Portfolio Standards and have thus committed to securing 1,500 MW of our power requirements through 2025 from renewable energy sources.
+We are likewise accelerating our renewable energy build-out plan of up to 1,500 MW of clean energy capacity through 2027.
+MGreen’s maiden project, BulacanSol, a 55-MW solar farm, began operations in May 2021.
 In addition, Global Business Power’s (GBP) first solar power plant with 115-MW peak capacity in Rizal will go online in 2022.

 We now use natural plant-based ester oil (instead of mineral oil) in our distribution transformers (DTs).
 To date, 100% of our pad-mounted DTs already use ester oil.
 Moving forward, 100% of our new DTs (including pole-mounted) will use this earth-friendly material, making our DTs 99% biodegradable and recyclable.

 Through One for Trees, our carbon sink program launched in 2019, we live out our commitment to environmental sustainability and preservation of Philippine biodiversity.
 By planting and nurturing 5 million trees by 2025, we seek to revive and rehabilitate damaged and threatened forests and watersheds, while providing a sustainable stream of income to communities through agroforestry.
-As of May 2021, we have already planted 1,807,221 trees.
+As of May 2023, we have already planted 2,041,100 trees

 Through our Race to Zero Waste (RZW) Program, we aim to minimize our waste and divert them waste away from landfills.
 Our Ban on Single-Use Plastics (SUPs) covers all our offices and facilities (including those of our subsidiaries) and our partners in the supply chain.
-In just one year, we collectively avoided over 150,000 kg of SUPs, equivalent to 15M plastic bottles.
+Since 2023, we have collectively avoided around 350,000 kg of SUPs, equivalent to 35M plastic bottles.
 We also implemented #HealthWithoutHarm to ensure the safe and responsible disposal of Covid-19 waste through the provision of yellow bins across all our facilities and the safe transport of waste to treatment centers.

-We promote a gender-balanced and inclusive workplace with 31.7% of our workforce comprised of women, significantly higher than the global energy sector average of 11%.
+We promote a gender-balanced and inclusive workplace with more than 23% of our workforce comprised of women, twice the global energy sector average of 13%.
 In 2020, we became among the first Filipino companies—and the only one from the energy sector—to sign the United Nations’ Women’s Empowerment Principles (WEPs).
 Our Gender Diversity and Inclusion (D&I) Program called #Mbrace aims to embed the WEPs in our strategy and operations.

 CODE (Care Operations for Disasters and Emergencies) Light Bot is a chatbot that provides a bird’s eye view of our employees’ daily health and work status.
 It also gives us access to important air quality data such as indoor and outdoor temperatures, humidity, and particulate matter, gathered through air quality sensors across our office headquarters.